gyulanemeth/bluefox.email/docs/projects/settings.md

 ## Bounces and Complaints Webhooks

 This feature is only available for projects using **Bring Your Own (BYO) AWS SES**.
-For other project types, BlueFox Email automatically handles bounces and complaints.
+For other project types, BlueFox Email automatically handles [bounces](/email-sending-concepts/bounces) and [complaints](/email-sending-concepts/complaints).

 To effectively manage email bounces and complaints, BlueFox Email provides webhook integration.
 This allows you to receive real-time notifications about these events, enabling you to take appropriate actions such as updating contact statuses or triggering follow-up processes.
+For the full list of events BlueFox Email can notify you about, see [Webhooks](/docs/integrations/webhooks).

 ![A screenshot of a project settings bounces and complaints webhooks section.](./project-settings-bounces-complaints-webhooks.webp)

 ::: warning Keep in mind
-If bounce and complaint rates are not kept within acceptable limits, the BlueFox Email team can restrict the project or the whole account.
-See [Account and Project Restrictions](../account-settings.md#account-and-project-restrictions).
+If [bounce rate](/email-sending-concepts/bounce-rate) and complaint rates are not kept within acceptable limits, the BlueFox Email team can restrict the project or the whole account.
+The current thresholds are documented under [Maintaining Production Access](./delivery-modes.md#maintaining-production-access).
+See also [Account and Project Restrictions](../account-settings.md#account-and-project-restrictions).
 :::

 ## Contact Properties